The most common misconceptions about online writing

 Nope !!
 Wrong there.
 It’s won’t be Facebook and Twitter you’ll have to take care of.
 Make your blog an endpoint for at least dozens of links.
 Make sure there are a dozen channels, social or non-social media pointing to your content.
 That’s the only factor making the distribution of your content successful.
 Start with Facebook and Twitter, also make sure you post the content online at the right time at the right place.
 Because timing matters as well.

 Even if you’re not writing a book or a series of content planning and structuring matters.
 It’s should be a flow from the start itself.
 Organize your points and make notes before you start.
 Plan exactly where you want to emphasize and where you want it light.
 I use coggle for most of my efforts.
 Mind mapping is the best thing to plan a content.
 Make sure you have everything at the right place before you start writing.
 Because, once you start, don’t even blink for a link or search for an image.
 Leave, “further addition” and continue writing.

 Online content is dominating the world and you don’t want to miss the opportunity to be in the mainstream.
 Create better content and there you go, the secret mantra !!
-If you like this piece, share it to your peers so it can reach more people.
+If you like this piece, share it with your peers so it can reach more people.
 Just a click away !!

-More thoughts?
+Have more thoughts?
 Leave it in comments.